 If you can’t provide an Income Tax Return, it is still possible to apply for a Chinese Visa.
 All you have to do is to make an Explanation Letter – telling why you can’t provide it.

 In my case, I am a freelancer and have just resigned from my previous company.
 That means I couldn’t submit an ITR and COE yet.
 That being said, I made an explanation letter.
 It’s simple.
 Just tell them the truth about why you can’t have it yet.

 VIOLA!
 I got my Chinese Visa Application approved!
 To be honest, it was actually my first time applying for a visa with incomplete requirements so I was kind of worried.
 My expectation of getting my visa approved was low.
 I didn’t expect that much.
 Thank God, I was still able to obtain a Chinese Visa.

 If you are too anxious about getting a Chinese visa, well you don’t really have to.
-Obtaining a Chinese visa is much easier than getting any other visas.
+Obtaining a Chinese visa is much easier than getting any other visa.
 I believe this is much easier than applying for a Korean or Japanese visa.
 Seriously.
 In addition, you can even apply for yourself!
-Although you can go to a travel agency and ask them to apply for a Chinese visa for you.
+However you can go to a travel agency and ask them to apply for a Chinese visa for you.
 But hey!
 It’s easy – as long as you have completed the requirements needed for the Chinese Visa Application.

 Steps on applying for a Chinese Visa